TheElephantCoder/Easy-Python-Projects/README.md

 ## Easy Python Projects
-A collection of Python projects that are easy to code.
+A collection of Python projects that are easy to code
-600 × 600